Team-Nutshell/nutshellengine-docs/source/types/Camera/index.rst

 	* - Name
 	  - Type
 	  - Description
+	* - forward
+	  - :doc:`/types/Math/index`::vec3
+	  - The camera's forward vector.
+	* - up
+	  - :doc:`/types/Math/index`::vec3
+	  - The camera's up vector.
 	* - fov
 	  - float
 	  - The camera's field of view.
+In radians.
 	* - nearPlane
 	  - float
 	  - The camera's near plane, which corresponds to the nearest distance from the camera's position where things are shown.